example42/psick/docs/vagrant.md

     vm $ sudo su -
     vm # /etc/puppetlabs/code/environments/production/bin/papply.sh

-If you want to use a Puppet Master for Puppet provisioning on the VM (by default a puppet apply is used):
+If you want to use a Puppet Master for Puppet provisioning on the VM:

     vm # puppet agent -t

+Note that by default a puppet apply is used and so it can work on the local control-repo files (mounted on the Vagrant VM).
+If you use a Puppet Master which is not in your Vagrant environment you will test the code present on the Master itself.

 ### Vagrant Frabric tasks

-Vagrant commands can be invoked by Fanric too.
+Vagrant commands can be invoked by Fabric too.

-Generally is handier to use direct vagrant commands from the relevant vagrant environment directories, but you may prefer in some cases (ie: CI pipelines) to use Fabric.
+Generally it's handier to use direct vagrant commands from the relevant Vagrant environment directories, but you may prefer in some cases where automation is involved to use Fabric.

 Run vagrant status on all the available Vagrant environments